hotandfresh/data-structures-and-algorithms/SortingAlgos/mergeSort.md

 # Merge Sort

 ## Summary
-The merge sort implemented here is a
+The merge sort implemented here is a recursive solution.
+This strategy sorts the left half and then sorts the right half.
+Both halves are then merged in sorted order.

 [See the Code](src/main/java/SortingAlgos/mergeSort.java)